 ***Specific cars may not be available when booking

-The snowy peaks looming over the city hint at its role as one of the centres of Alpine sport.
-Grenoble is also a major regional centre for commerce, shopping, culture and entertainment.
+The snowy peaks looming over the city hint at its status as one of the centres of Alpine sport.
+Not only that but Grenoble is also a major regional centre for commerce, shopping, culture and entertainment.

 Grenoble stands on a flat plain where the rivers Isere and Drac meet.
 The weather in the city is surprisingly mild due to its low altitude, and the shelter provided by mountains in all directions.